gwijthoff/paleoarchaeology/sof_talk_old.md

 Magic, when it is spoken of in relation to technology, usually implies a kind of awe in the face of inscrutable complexity.
 According to Arthur C. Clarke's so-called third law, "any sufficiently advanced technology is indistinguishible from magic."
 But it is important for us to remember that there is a very different form of magic about tools as simple as the denticulate side-scraper, one that has everything to do with legibility.
 These artifacts compel speculation on the irremediable texture of habits and techniques that have long since been forgotten or absorbed into other forms of technical expertise.
 Despite their alien appearance and their improbable survival from a world so different from our own, these tools (like any other) almost seem to reach out and grasp us, whispering of how they are to be used.
 This is what we might call technology's ontological magic: how we come to understand what a tool is and what it's good for.

 While the Mousterian debate reveals what's at stake when thinking about technology, I want to suggest that it also dramatizes what it is to think *through* technology.
 There is something of this paleoarchaeological magic evoked every single time we pick up a tool.
 A delimited set of affordances branches off from the contours of the individual tool (such as torque, storage, amplification), but it is never enough to simply begin and end here.
-This purposive model must always unfold into a range of preferences, routines, traditions, and styles.
+This means-ends model must always unfold into a range of preferences, routines, traditions, and styles.

-Thus, the dialectic at the core of the Mousterian debate -- between cultural tradition or functional adaptation, technology and technique -- is played out in the ways we think through a problem using the potential grammar of material solutions, whenever we decide to push or pull, attempt to decipher a manual, or prepare to teach a new method.
+Thus, the dialectic at the core of the Mousterian debate -- between cultural tradition or functional adaptation, technology and technique -- is played out in the ways we think through a problem using the grammar of potential solutions, whenever we decide to push or pull, attempt to decipher a manual, or prepare to teach a new method.

 The "operational sequence" of any technical interaction, as the French archaeologist Andre Leroi-Gourhan calls it, consists in an assemblage of material and non-material components:

 > Techniques involve both gestures and tools, sequentially organized by means of a 'syntax' that imparts both fixity and flexibility to the series of operations involved.
 This operating syntax is suggested by the memory and comes into being as a product of the brain and the physical environment.